Hacking Chinese

 Skritter: Learn Chinese & Japanese characters

 It’s hard for outsiders to understand the challenge Chinese characters pose for learners.
-Some people think that it’s akin to learning a new alphabet, so similar to learning to write Korean or Russian.
+Some people think that it’s akin to learning a new alphabet, like learning to write Korean, Russian or Arabic.

-This is not the case, because learning to write in Chinese is not a matter of learning to combine a few dozen symbols in more or less complex ways, it’s about learning 3000-4000 characters that are only indirectly linked to pronunciation, a link which only becomes truly useful once you already know a lot of characters.
+This is not the case, however, because learning to write Chinese is not a matter of learning to combine a few dozen symbols, it’s about learning 3000-4000 characters that are only indirectly linked to pronunciation, a link which only becomes reliably useful once you already know a lot of characters.

-So, how can an adult foreigner learn and remember thousands of characters while busy with work, family and life?
+So, how can an adult foreigner learn and remember thousands of characters without spending thousands of hours?

-The route taken by Chinese children is not open to us, because it means writing characters for hours every day for more than ten years.
+The route taken by Chinese children is not open to us, because it means writing characters for hours every day for more than a decade.
 Who has time for that?

 I certainly don’t!
 But I have learnt to write Chinese well-enough to pass handwritten exams in graduate school in subjects like teaching pedagogy, which involved writing non-stop by hand for three hours.